jtayler/trusted/README.md

 3. The route then calls the `truanon.com/api/get_token?id=[YOUR_USERNAME]&service=[YOUR_SERVICENAME]` function to make a GET request to the TruAnon API using the constructed public "smart link" URL and associated options object that contains the `Authorization` header.
 4. The `fetch` function returns a Promise that resolves to the response object.
 The route uses the `json` method of the response object to parse the JSON data and obtain the user's expiring token.
 5. The route then sends a JSON response with the user's token and this securely assigns ownership of that identity with the requesting service's unique username identifier.

+## Conclusion

+This is faster onbaording.
+TruAnon APIs provide a convenient way to access confirmed user data for use on the profile view page and in any way your service can make this information useful.
+JSON parsing and decoding are necessary to use the data correctly, and proper use of jQuery can populate the data on the page.

 In both routes, the `fetch` function is used to make requests to the TruAnon API.
 The `Authorization` header is set to a private key, which is passed in via environment variable.